15 Essential Notions for Sewing Clothes: Unlock Your Sewing Potential

 When putting a hand needle into a pin cushion, keep a little bit of thread in the eye otherwise you can push the needle all the way into the cushion.
 I suspect my cushion has about 3 needles in it.
 Yeah, it makes the pincushion very messy.
 But at least I can see my needles. ๐Ÿ™‚

-Common Notions for Garments:
+Common Notions for Sewing Clothes:

 If you are just starting out sewing garments, you’ll likely need additional notions to make the pattern of your choice.
 These are things that need to be added to the garment in addition to the thread and fabric.
 It’s highly unlikely that you’ll need to use all of these in a single garment, at least, starting out.
 Here are the most common notions you will run into: